""

 Letters of Recommendation Required 3

-Applications to the MS in Sports Leadership program will be accepted on a rolling basis.
+Applications to the MS in Sports Leadership program are accepted on a rolling basis.

-1. Essay statement (not to exceed two pages).
+1. Essay statement on required topic (not to exceed two pages).

-2. Official transcripts of prior undergraduate and graduate course completion.
+2. Unofficial transcripts of prior undergraduate and graduate course completion.

 3. Resume or CV.